We want all children in Sudan to enjoy good health. We are working towards this by:

-Despite improvements in Sudan in the recent past, children are among the most vulnerable and are constantly at risk of disease outbreaks, such as Cholera, diarrhoea, malaria and respiratory infections, such as Pneumonia.
+Despite improvements in Sudan in the recent past, children are among the most vulnerable and are constantly at risk of disease outbreaks, such as Cholera, diarrhoea, malaria and respiratory infections, such as pneumonia.
 These risk factors are made more acute when you account for poor health and nutrition during pregnancy and their first years of life.
 These factors are exacerbated by low investment in the nascent health infrastructure; a lack of health and hygiene knowledge; inadequate access to sanitation facilities and human displacement.

 How is World Vision addressing the issues?

-We are working to meet the needs of children by focusing on where life starts, providing counseling and support to pregnant women.
+We are working to meet the needs of children by focusing on where life starts, providing counselling and support to pregnant women.
 We do this primarily by providing outpatient services and responding to disease outbreaks.
 We are also trying to address the roots of the problem by supporting vaccination efforts and contributing the infrastructure updates and increased health personnel training.